VeritaResearch/public/ethics.md

 ## Transparency about our mistakes

 We do not claim to be perfect.
-Further, the landscape of misinformation is constantly evolving.

 We promise to always be transparent about the errors we commit and the mistakes we make, especially in the event we accidentally disseminate misinformation of our own.